 If you are registered for online access then you can request for your medications online.

 If you are not registered for online access then please use our request form to request your medications.
-Click here to register for online services
+Please visit our Register for Online Services page to register for online services.

 If you haven’t already, please consider registering for Electronic Prescribing as it will enable your prescribing to be sent electronically, directly to your pharmacy of choice.
 This saves paper and also makes the process more efficient.